Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group29_Final/Group29_Final.md

 The cutoff for the p-value that we choose,**USUALLY**, is 0.05 in order to *reject the null hypothesis*

+> From our previous example, we saw that our p-value was **0.125** which is higher than our level of significance.
+> 0.125 > 0.05
+> So we can say that **we accept the H0** and that there is no statistical significance

 #### *What if the decision we made is wrong?*
 There are two types of errors that we can make and they are: